How To Protect Your WordPress Site From A Brute-Force Attack

 (Source: Chinese University Of Hong Kong)

-One of the many ways hackers will attempt to break into a WordPress site is by trying to guess the site admin’s login username and password.
-To attempt this, hackers use scripts and tools that can work through hundreds of possible logins in minutes.
+One of the many ways hackers will attempt to break into WordPress sites is by trying to guess the site admin’s login username and password.
+This can be done with software tools that can guess hundreds of login permutations in minutes.

-If you’re using weak login details, your site could be easily hacked by a software’s repeated attempts to guess your site’s login details.
+If you’re using easy-to-guess user names and predictable passwords, your website can be easily hacked by a malicious software’s repeated attempts to work out your site’s login details.

 This is called a “brute force” login attack.